ScheduleOpt/benchmarks/instances/manufacturing/jobshop-and-variants/README.md

 The publications that reported a best known bound are cited.
 We always consider that a bound of same value found by a reference engine (CPO, OptalCP, CP-SAT) is superior to the one reported in a publication, as it is easier to reproduce by just running the corresponding engine.

 ## Best known results on the JSPLib

+Find here the best reported results on the JSPlib instances.
+For the same result, we always prioritize results reported by engines than published documents (because of reproducibility of the results).

 ### Fisher and Thompson (1963)